 Even though there are over 700,000 food insecure residents1; in Massachusetts, there is no lack of food available.
 Our work connects people in need to the bounty of unused food that exists in our community.
 We’re working to address the problem of food insecurity locally while simultaneously minimizing the astounding amount of food that ends up in landfills nationally.
 Food waste in the US is estimated at over 70 billion pounds each year2, 95% of which went directly into landfills in 20123.

 We’re also wasting precious natural resources in the production and subsequent trashing of this food.
 According to the Natural Resources Defense Council, the production of food that ultimately goes to waste in America accounts for 25% of the nation’s total freshwater use4 and over 300 million barrels of oil every year5.

-Additionally, over a billion tax dollars are spent annually to incinerate discarded food6, and the value of that food is over $167 billion7.
+Additionally, $750 million in tax dollars are spent annually to incinerate discarded food6, and the value of that food is over $165 billion7.
 While the numbers are shocking, the message is clear: there is enough food out there to feed those in need, and Lovin’ Spoonfuls is here to help.

 Change the conversation: